HellTanmay/Todo-List/README.md

 # Todo-List
 Author-Tanmay
 <br>
-This is written in python language
+This is written in javascript